ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

 The table below illustrates valid fields for the body of the POST request when creating an Indicator.

+.. note:: The activeLocked field only prevents CAL from updating the status.
 +----------------+--------------+----------+
 | Indicator Type | Valid Fields | Required |
 +================+==============+==========+